 Authored By: Northwest Justice Project

-The law protects certain types of income and property from garnishment by creditors.
-These funds cannot be taken from you to pay off a debt, even one a court has said you owe.
-We call these funds "exempt." #0208EN
+Learn more about the types of income and property the law protects from garnishment by creditors.
+These funds cannot be taken from you to pay off a debt, even one a court has said you owe. #0208EN

 - What income is exempt?